How do I manage and use coupons?

 There's no charge for creating coupons, and you can create as many as you'd like.
 To get started, you must have a valid credit card on file.
 If you're in your free trial period, you'll need to upgrade to a paid account before you can create a coupon.

 We require a valid credit card because you have the power to create coupons that drop your customer's order total below cost.
-In that situation, your own card will be charged for the remainder of the base price of the prints, and in the case of a print credit, for SmugMug's 15% share of the markup.
+In that situation, your own card would be charged for the remainder of the base price of the prints, and in the case of a print credit, for SmugMug's 15% share of the markup.
 Learn more.

-Print Credit - This functions just like a gift card for a single customer.
+Print Credit: This functions just like a gift card for a single customer.
 If a customer does not use it up in an order, the balance will remain to use on future orders.
 You can optionally set a start and end date for its use.

 A customer orders $10.00 worth of prints (default price), which you have priced at $110.00 for a markup of $100.
 Shipping is 3-5 business days, at $4.95.
-Without a coupon, the customer would pay $114.95, and you would keep $85.00 profit.
+Without a coupon, the customer would pay $114.95, and you'd keep $85.00 profit.
 That is 85% of the $100 markup.

 If that customer had a $10 off coupon, they would pay $104.95.
 The markup would then be $90, and your profit would be 85% percent of that, or $76.50.